 We hired a serious strimmer with a metal blade and flattened the brambles, nettles, grass and weeds.
 I don't think a string strimmer would have coped with the thick brambles.

-I have been drawing up a plan.. well, I say plan it's changed every day so far.
+I have been drawing up a plan.. well, I say a plan it's changed every day so far.
 Obviously, I want it be a productive patch, but not too overwhelming and reasonably low maintenance.
 So we are going to try to have a plot with raised beds and covered and mulched pathways.
 There is a stock of free bark chippings at the allotments to use.

 We want to get something in the ground and so we are planning to get a few beds dug.